-In practice, most notifications fall within one of these three categories.
+In practice, most notifications fall within one of the three categories above.
 For example, in 2015, approximately 90% of the notifications made with respect to investments over which METI held jurisdiction (which includes investments in the energy sector) fell into one of these three categories and thus were cleared within five business days.

 At the time of writing, the only examples of a warning to cancel an investment and an order to cancel an investment were those issued by MOF and METI against the Children’s Investment Fund in 2008 when it attempted to increase its shareholding in J-Power from 9.9% to 20%.

-Under the Electricity Business Act, an operator of Electricity Generation Business, Specified Electricity Transmission And Distribution Business or Electricity Retail Business may implement a Business Transfer at its own discretion.
-However, an operator of General Electricity Transmission And Distribution Business or Electricity Transmission Business may not implement a Business Transfer without the prior written approval of METI, without which the Business Transfer will be deemed to not take effect.
+Under the Electricity Business Act, an operator of an Electricity Generation Business, Specified Electricity Transmission and Distribution Business or Electricity Retail Business may implement a business transfer at its own discretion.
+However, an operator of a General Electricity Transmission and Distribution Business or an Electricity Transmission Business may not implement a business transfer without the prior written approval of METI, without which the business transfer will be deemed to not take effect.

-Further, the Electricity Business Act requires an operator of General Electricity Transmission And Distribution Business or Electricity Transmission Business to make a prior written notification to METI if the operator sells or disposes of the facility used to conduct that Business.
-If METI considers that such sale or disposition adversely affects the operation of that Business, METI may issue an order to change the terms of or prohibit such sale or disposition.
+Further, the Electricity Business Act requires an operator of a General Electricity Transmission and Distribution Business or an Electricity Transmission Business to make a prior written notification to METI if the operator sells or disposes of the facility used to conduct that business.
+If METI considers that such sale or disposition adversely affects the operation of that business, METI may issue an order to change the terms of or prohibit such sale or disposition.

 A person who has acquired facilities used to conduct an electricity business must submit a written notification after the acquisition to METI under the Electricity Business Act.